AmineElkhalidy/AmineElkhalidy/README.md

 Hello there!
 I'm Amine Elkhalidy
 I am a **Next.js Front-End Web Developer**
-Passionate about creating engaging web experiences.
+Passionate about creating digital experiences that matters.

 ### About Me
 - 💻 **Professional Experience:** Over 2 years of experience in front-end development.